fidhaah1-spec/Calculator/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+## Support

+If you have any questions or need support, please open an issue on the [GitHub repository](https://github.com/fidhaah1-spec/Calculator/issues).

 ## License

 [MIT](https://choosealicense.com/licenses/mit/)